SolbiatiAlessandro/TODAG/docs/development.rst

 I have been using  it offline, it works, can be improved.
 Need to review my day so I can start allocating time for reflections and so on.
 Make  sure review day works,  if it doesn't work still do it manually.
 At the end of the review there is a metric computation momemnt
 What to do in the review process?
 I would like to add some comments.
 Do I this on evernote?
 Or on the datamonitor

+what about tracking specific staff.
+I want to track sleep and meditation, I put specific bookmark when I create the event